ICO-ontology/ICO/issue_template.md

 ## Textual definition

-the definition should be understandable even for non-specialists.
+The definition should be understandable even for non-specialists.
 Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.

 ## Suggested parent term